pocketsizefund/tyrell/README.md

 More human than human.

-This is a very early WIP project to experiment with using LLMs (especially Claude) in a rusty way.
+This crate is designed to work as a wrapper around the claude REST API.

+## todo

+* works with images
+* responses can be streaming